Queenstown Cruise Boarding Points

 Used by: TSS Earnslaw and Walter Peak BBQ Cruises | Find on map.

-• Limited street parking is available nearby, and the public car park on Rees Street is a short stroll away.
+• Parking: Limited street parking; public car park on Rees Street a short stroll away.

 • Nearby landmarks: The Bathhouse Café, Perky’s Floating Bar